Priya-Pamu/Power-BI-HR-Analysis-Project/README.md

    Average Age: The average age of employees in the organization.

  # Visualizations:
-   1. Attrition by Gender (TreeMap Chart): A TreeMap chart visually represents attrition rates against job role based on gender.
+   1.Attrition by Gender (TreeMap Chart): A TreeMap chart visually represents attrition rates against job role based on gender.
       It provides a clear comparison between male and female employee turnover, aiding in gender-specific attrition analysis.

    2.Department-wise Attrition (Slicer): Using Slicer, illustrates attrition distribution across different departments.
      Each slice represents a department's proportion in the total attrition count, enabling HR managers to identify departments with higher turnover rates.

-   3.Number of Employees by Age Group (Column Graph): A Column graph categorizes employees into different age groups, offering insights into the age demographics of the workforce.
+   3.Number of Employees by Age Group (Column Graph): A Column graph categorizes employees into different age groups, offering insights into the age demographics
+     of the workforce.
      This visualization helps in understanding the age diversity within the organization.

    4.Education Field-wise Attrition (Donut Plot): A Donut Plot compares attrition rates across various education fields.